NOTE: Originally posted on April 1, 2010, this analysis is now updated yearly to show the latest accurate numbers.

 Of Sports Illustrated‘s eight correct World Series picks on the cover, five have come in the 21st Century, beginning with the back-to-back duo of the ’06 Cardinals and ’07 Red Sox.
 But even with the increased odds of getting it right by issuing regional covers, 2015 was the first time the editors predicted it in a regional-cover year — and then the Cubs followed suit.

-On to 2017.
-As mentioned above, the Red Sox rejoined the Yankees as the teams with the most appearances when their “Killer B’s” outfield got the call.
-Presumptive 2017 AL Rookie of the Year Andrew Benintendi is joined by ’16 AL MVP runner-up Mookie Betts and Jackie Bradley.
+In 2017, as mentioned above, the Red Sox rejoined the Yankees as the teams with the most appearances when their “Killer B’s” outfield got the call.
+Presumptive 2017 AL Rookie of the Year Andrew Benintendi (he finished second) is joined by ’16 AL MVP runner-up Mookie Betts and Jackie Bradley.
 The trio brings the total number of outfielders over the years up to 27, still far behind first-place starting pitchers (41).

 The central part of the country is represented by the defending World Series champion Cubs and the reigning NL MVP, Kris Bryant.
 He joins the short list of two-time cover darlings and the even shorter list of back-to-back honorees (Cano and Halladay).